 Let’s start with the basics, writing for the web is different than writing for print.
 Many readers are generally searching for a specific answer to a question or problem, which means their time is limited, so it’s important that you get to the point quickly.

 Make your articles scannable by using sub-headers, bullet points, and numbered lists.
-And remember to include lots of space and short sentences and paragraphs.
-Large chunks of text means individuals have to sift through lots of information to find what they’re looking for.
-Make it easy on your readers to find what they’re looking for.
+And remember to include lots of white space and short sentences and paragraphs.
+Large chunks of text mean individuals have to sift through lots of information to find what they’re looking for.
+Make it easy on your readers to find exactly what they’re looking for.

-By having information that is well presented, you keep readers on the site for a longer period of time, as well as repeat and word of mouth visitors.
+By having information that is well presented, you keep readers on the site for a longer period, as well as repeat and word of mouth visitors.
 And more visitors equal more traffic, which means more money.

 7. Breaking Giveaway Rules